Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: Cryptanalysis of CBKAP

 In the notation of Section \ref{CBKAPdef}, $\{i,i+1 : i\in I_1\}$ decomposes to a family $\cI$ of maximal intervals $[i,\ell] = \{i,i+1,\dots,\ell\}$, and $\sum_{[i,\ell]\in\cI}\ell-i+1\le n/2$.
 Now

 Each considered $s$ is a permutation induced by the braid $\Delta^{2m}zwz\inv$ with $w\in L$.
 Let $\pi:B_n\to S_n$ be the canonical homomorphism.
 Then

 is conjugate to $\pi(w)$.
 On each component, this is a product of many random transpositions, and is therefore an almost uniformly-random permutation on that component.
-We therefore have the following: \be \itm $U/\langle \Delta^2\rangle $ decomposes into a direct sum of braid groups, whose indices do not sum up to more than $n/2$. \itm $\pi(U)$ decomposes into a direct sum of symmetric groups, whose indices do not sum up to more than $n/2$. \itm For generic $(a,s)\in A$, $\pi(z)\inv s\pi(z)$ is generic on each part of the mentioned decomposition. \ee The probability that the order of a random permutation in $S_n$ is $\le n$ is $O(1/\sqrt[4]{n})$ \cite{BabaiHayes05}.
+We therefore have the following: \be \itm $U/\langle \Delta^2\rangle $ decomposes into a direct product of braid groups, whose indices do not sum up to more than $n/2$. \itm $\pi(U)$ decomposes into a direct product of symmetric groups, whose indices do not sum up to more than $n/2$. \itm For generic\footnote{By ``generic'' we mean a typical element with respect to the relevant distribution.} $(a,s)\in A$, $\pi(z)\inv s\pi(z)$ is generic on each part of the mentioned decomposition. \ee The probability that the order of a random permutation in $S_n$ is $\le n$ is $O(1/\sqrt[4]{n})$ \cite{BabaiHayes05}.
 Thus, we can find an element $(a,s)\in A$ with $s$ of order $\le n$ by generating (roughly $\sqrt[4]{n}$) elements $(a,s)\in A$, until the order of $s$ is as required.

 On the other hand, the element $(a,s)$ is a representation of an element of the braid group, which is known to be torsion-free \cite{Mu82}.
-While the representation used here may be unfaithful,\footnote{It is open whether the colored Burau representation is faithful, even without reduction of the integers modulo $p$.} it is very unlikely that $(a,s)$ could have finite order.
+While it may be that the representation used here is not faithful,\footnote{It is open whether the colored Burau representation is faithful, even without reduction of the integers modulo $p$.} it is very unlikely that $(a,s)$ could have finite order.

 The remainder of this paper is dedicated to Assumption \ref{shortexpression}.